Electronic intelligence

 was connected to the three air corridors of West-Berlin.

-Soviet and East-German aircraft could cross freely these corridors.
-The allied aircraft could fly through them and inside the
+Soviet and East German aircraft could cross freely these corridors.
+The Allied aircraft could fly through them and inside the

 BCZ itself.
 The helicopters however couldn't fly outside the limits of West-Berlin itself.

-Quite a lot of East-German and Soviet military installations were located inside the BCZ, which covered East-Berlin and its
+Quite a lot of East German and Soviet military installations were located inside the BCZ, which covered East-Berlin and its

 surroundings - including Oranienburg and Werneuchen airbases - and the three air corridors.

-Largely unknown during the cold war and almost unbelievable, the allied aircraft based in Berlin flying with agents of the Military Liaison Missions to the
+Largely unknown during the Cold War and almost unbelievable, the Allied aircraft based in Berlin flying with agents of the Military Liaison Missions to the

 Soviet Supreme High Command in Germany aboard, could therefore overfly and photograph these targets.
 They were sometimes disturbed

-during their 'work' by lighting rockets or fighters crossing their path.
-Moreover, discreet allied electronic and photographic intelligence aircraft could
+during their "work" by lighting rockets or fighters crossing their path.
+Moreover, discreet Allied electronic and photographic intelligence aircraft could

 fly through the Berlin air corridors.
-The French flew regularly with Nord N2501 Gabriel - replaced by two Transall
+The French flew regularly with Nord N2501 Gabriel - replaced by two

-C160G Gabriel in 1989 - of the EE.54 based at Metz along the German and the Czechoslovak borders and inside the Berlin corridors.
+C160 Gabriel in 1989 - of the EE.54 based at Metz along the German and the Czechoslovak borders and inside the Berlin corridors.

 the Baltic Sea.